School of Resort & Hospitality Management

 Students

-Resort & Hospitality Administration (B.S.)
+Resort and Hospitality Administration (B.S.)

 • Offers specialized concentrations in Event Management, Club Management, Food & Beverage Management, or Resort & Lodging Management.